glamorous-noob/pwn_adventure_3/Episode_05-Ultimate_shop_discount/README.md

 ### IV - Existential crisis

 What do I want?
 What kind of noob am I?
 Am I the kind of noob so charismatic that they get everything for free wherever they go?
-Or am I a more of a wealthy noob who can always afford everything in the game's universe?
+Or am I more of a wealthy noob who can always afford everything in the game's universe?
 Can I be both?
 What if I walk the charisma path and later I encounter a quest that expects me to have a certain sum of PwnCoins to validate it?
 Etc.

 I overthought this whole thing a little bit and I decided to just make the two patches.
 First I'm going to try and make everything free in shops.
 Then I'll try to just start the game with the maximum amount of money and make sure it never decreases, without manipulating prices in shops.
 If I want to use one patch and not the other or use both, it's easy to do with my `apply_patches.py`.

 A third option was based on the `Buy` button.
-It gets greyed out when you can't buy an item, so I assumed it uses a " `canBuyItem`-style function".
+It gets greyed out when you can't buy an item, so I assumed it uses a " `canBuyItem`-style" function.
 I could imagine a patch where the button always allows the buy operation, and where the buy function does no checks and just puts the shop item in the inventory without any payment.
 But I had no clue where the button was and I couldn't find any `canBuyItem`-style function.
 Although to be fair, I didn't look that much.

 ### V - Charismatic noob